Synternet/syntropy-devops-integrations/plex-nginx-duckdns-mixed-2/readme.md

 With that, nginx will be configured to redirect the access from VM1 to VM2.
 Parameters Explanation:
 * **plex-docker-ip**: This is the ip of the docker service (in this case 172.18.0.2.
 It could be different so always run "ip r" to check it).
 * **duckdns-url**: The URL you choose from duckdns.org, in this case: plex-1.duckdns.org.
+* **auth_basic**: This is the title you will see when you access your webpage and will be asked for the user name and password that you defined in the previous step.
+* **auth_basic_user_file**: The path to the .htpasswd file that you created in the previous step.

 If you want, you can add more lines to the configuration file to make it more optimized to use it with plex.
 Check the nginx.conf file uploaded in this folder to see all the configuration parameters that I used.
 But these ones, are the most important ones.